Additional information

 Releasing held emotion from the Body

-1. Trauma is Stored in the Body
+1. Trauma Resides in the Body

-4. Body Awareness is Crucial for Healing
+4. Reconnecting Through Body Awareness

-5. Importance of Regulation
+5. Restoring Regulation

-6. Relationships and Safety
+6. The Power of Relationships and Safety

 Yin yoga